Kristina Train – Dark Black

 Dark Black will be released on 5th November and it is possible to see Kristina Train live, as she’ll be supporting Amy MacDonald on her UK tour which will start on 27th October.

-Listen to the track Dark Black here:
+Watch the video for Dark Black here: